The Little Vampire (TV series): Episodes

-The next morning, Uncle Theoder/Ludwig says he is 100% sure the new gravedigger is a Geiermeier.
+At dawn the next morning, Uncle Theoder/Ludwig says he is 100% sure the new gravedigger is a Geiermeier.
 He acts as a Geiermeier, is dressed like a Geiermeier, smells like a Geiermeier and presented himself as a Geiermeier during a phone conversation.

 That night, Anton's parents have to go out again.
 As his usual sitter is ill, she sends over her daughter Effie Perkins.
-Rüdiger scares Effie who runs out of the house.
+Rüdiger scares Effie who runs out of the penthouse.
 Rüdiger takes Anton to his crypt.
-At the cemetery, they can just escape from Geiermeier.
+At the cemetery, they just avoid being caught by Geiermeier.
 Once in the crypt, aunt Dorothee/Hildegard wakes up.
 Anton hides in Rüdiger's coffin, although Dorothee/Hildegard can smell human flesh and suspects Rüdiger to have hidden a human in his coffin.
 Rüdiger distracts aunt Dorothee/Hildegard so Anton can escape.

 Helga finds the smelly vampire cloak in Anton's room and takes it.